-- a) After donning fins, failure to surface before touching the turn wall and touching the finish wall. - Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) - not including the bottom of the pool when donning fins. - c) Failure to touch the wall during the turn. - d) Failure to touch the finish wall. - e) Failure to complete the event as defined and described.
+- a) Failure to touch the wall before retrieving fins. - b) After donning fins, failure to surface before touching the turn wall and touching the finish wall. - c) Taking assistance from any pool fitting (e.g., lane rope, steps, drains or underwater hockey fittings) not including the bottom of the pool when donning fins. - d) Failure to touch the wall during the turn. - e) Failure to touch the finish wall. - f) Failure to complete the event as defined and described.